About 45 million Americans start a weight loss diet every year. The vast majority of these diets fail.

 It’s not sage advice.
 Drinking too much plain water dilutes blood sodium levels, and low sodium levels can be quite dangerous.

 These dangers are most obvious in endurance sports.
-Encouraged to hydrate aggressively while training and racing, a large proportion of elite athletes develop hyponatremia.
+Encouraged to hydrate aggressively while training and racing, a large proportion of elite athletes develop exercise-associated hyponatremia.
 (Hyponatremia is the medical term for low serum sodium).

 In mild cases, hyponatremia causes confusion, cramps, and fogginess.
 In severe cases, it causes brain damage, seizures, and death.
 More than a few competitors have died from this hydration confusion.